Our Team

 Latest News

-On August 1, Nishi joined the group as a PhD student.
-Nishi will work on data-driven modeling of stereoselective catalysts.
+On October 20, Sebastian joined the group as a Master student.
+Davi will work on molecular property prediction models.

-On July 18, Fareeda finished her master thesis and left the group.
-We will miss her computational chemistry and coding skills.
+On October 16, Davi finished his master thesis and left the group.
+We will miss his computational chemistry and coding skills.

 Discord Server